 Abstract

 Historically, the most common mechanism of total knee arthroplasty (TKA) failures included aseptic loosening, instability and malalignment.
 As polyethylene production improved, modes of failure from polyethylene wear and subsequent osteolysis became less prevalent.
 Newer longitudinal studies report that infection has become the primary acute cause of failure with loosening and instability remaining as the overall greatest reasons for revision.
 Clinical database and worldwide national registries confirm these reports.
 With an increasing amount of TKA operations performed in the United States, and with focus on value-based healthcare, it is imperative to understand why total knees fail.

+Key words: Total knee arthroplasty failure mechanism; TKA Failure Mode; Revision total knee arthroplasty; periprosthetic joint infection; aseptic loosening total knee; TKA instability

+© The Author(s) 2018.
+Published by Baishideng Publishing Group Inc. All rights reserved.

+Core tip: With increasing number of revision TKAs being performed, tighter control on healthcare costs and value based care may occur.
+Surgeons are tasked with the responsibility to avoid risk factors for revision TKA.
+Newer longitudinal studies report that infection has become the primary acute cause of failure with loosening and instability remaining as the overall greatest reasons for revision.
+The surgeon must be aware of the risk factors and preventative measures for these failure modes, including preoperative management, surgical techniques and enhanced materials.

+Please provide all authors abbreviation names and manuscript title here.
+The abbeviation names should be the same as the copyright.

+Why Total Knees Fail – A Modern Perspective Review

+Zachary C. Lum DOa (Orthopaedic Fellow), Alvin K. Shieh MDa (Orthopaedic Resident), Lawrence D. Dorr MDb (Orthopaedic Surgeon)

 Introduction

 With more total knee arthroplasty (TKA) operations being performed and patients’ lifespan increasing, there is an ever-growing number with this operation in the United States.
-Based upon 2010 data, an estimated 4.7 million individuals (3.0 million females, 1.7 million males) are living in the United States with a total knee1.2 Additionally as the average age for TKA is becoming younger and living longer, the total number of revisions performed increases.
-By 2020, it is estimated 1.3 million TKAs will be performed along with 127,000 revisions.3 Also, with focus on value-based healthcare, and government bundled payment initiatives, it is imperative to understand why total knees fail.
+Based upon 2010 data, an estimated 4.7 million individuals (3.0 million females, 1.7 million males) are living in the United States with a total knee1..2 Additionally as the average age for TKA is becoming younger and living longer, the total number of revisions performed increases.
+By 2020, it is estimated 1.3 million TKAs will be performed along with 127,000 revisions.[2]3 Also, with focus on value-based healthcare, and government bundled payment initiatives, it is imperative to understand why total knees fail.

 Historical Perspective